 To learn more about the dangers posed by this type of malware, read our article Ransomware – Mechanisms and Protection.

 Contrary to common belief, cloud environments are just as vulnerable to ransomware as regular PCs.
-What differs are the ways you can discover, respond to, and try to prevent these attacks in the cloud.
+What differs are the ways you can discover, respond to, and try to prevent these cyber attacks on cloud services.